Funded by Senate Bill 1407

 The project will provide a four-courtroom courthouse to replace the existing Lakeport Courthouse and leased Records Storage Annex and will include support space for court administration, court clerk, court security operations and holding; and building support space.

-In early 2011, the AOC acquired a site for the new courthouse located at 675 Lakeport Boulevard, within city limits near downtown Lakeport.
+In early 2011, the Judicial Council acquired a site for the new courthouse located at 675 Lakeport Boulevard, within city limits near downtown Lakeport.
 The site has good access from Highway 29 and Lakeport Boulevard and is close to services that will make it convenient for court users.